"Don't tell me I'm lost at sea, good man! Don't tell me I'm lost at sea! For the water's my wife, my home and my life…"

 Everyone clapped again.
 Hadrian took another drink of his ale, feeling cheerful and wondering if he should buy another round soon.
 He probably shouldn't.
 He probably would.

-Someone from the far side of the bar was called out to him.
+Someone from the far side of the bar was shouting for him.
 Hadrian frowned, wondering if, perhaps he had misheard the shrill cry of his name from the entryway.

 He hadn't.
 "Hadrian!
 Hadrian Horatius!"

 Hadrian dropped his cup.
 Simon looked at him questionably, but Hadrian ignored both him and the broken porcelain, quickly moving towards the source of stranger shouting his name—his full name!—in this place.
 He swore under his breath as he forced his way through the crowd, eager to prevent whoever it was from shouting it to the world again.

 He found him easily enough.
 A man in a grey tunic, the garments of a messenger.
 He blinked at Hadrian for a second before saying, "Are you—?"

 "Yes," Hadrian hissed, grabbing the man by the shoulder and dragging him outside, away from the people.
 "What is it?"

 The man paused, taking a long moment to examine Hadrian's face and look into his eyes as though for confirmation—first one, then the other.
 Hadrian had to resist the urge to close one eye out of spite.
 He hated when people did that.